UniversalDependencies/docs/_ctn/feat/Voice.md

 ### <a name="CauRefl">`CauRefl`</a>: causative + reflexive

-Used when the verb carries both causative and reciprocal morphology.
-ThiThis combination does not change the valency of the verb.
+Used when the verb carries both causative and reflexive morphology.
+This combination does not change the transitivity of the verb.
 It indicates that the causer and causee are the same entity -- the subject acts upon itself.

 #### Examples